siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/air-worklight/usage.md

 # IBM MobileFirst Platform (formerly Worklight) - Usage

-The IBM MobileFirst Platform plug-in for IBM UrbanCode Deploy is part of a complete process for building and deploying mobile applications.
+The IBM MobileFirst Platform plug-in for IBM DevOps Deploy is part of a complete process for building and deploying mobile applications.

 ### Important properties in plug-in steps